 The last few years have been challenging for everyone in the community, workplace, leaders, employees and those supporting us to be the best we can be while at work, home and with those we love.

-Undertaking the Mental Health First Aid (MHFA) England training you will access the very best evidence-based MHFA course available.
+Undertaking the MHFA England® training you will access the very best evidence-based MHFA® course available.

-With the new offer, MHFA training doesn't stop when the course comes to an end, MHFAiders® receive continuous support well beyond their initial certification so they are confident, empowered and motivated to carry out their role.
+With the new offer, MHFA® training doesn't stop when the course comes to an end, MHFAiders® receive continuous support well beyond their initial certification so they are confident, empowered and motivated to carry out their role.
 Click here to see flyer

 If you have any questions around Mental Health First Aid then please don't hesitate to contact us on -